antron3000/MetaverseTutorials/README.md

 # Environment Setup

 Start by entering the "playground" directory.
-This is where you will be building your Metaverse apps during this tutorial
+This is where you can build ALL your Metaverse apps during the tutorial.

 ```
 cd tutorials/playground